unicefkenya/da-dashboard-v2/README.md

 To obtain the `APIClientID`, follow these steps:

-1. Log in to your Django-admin panel: [https://api.domain.com/admin](https://api.domain.com/admin).
+1. Log in to your Django admin panel: [https://api.domain.com/admin](https://api.domain.com/admin).
 2. Navigate to the **API Clients** section (assuming you have set this up).
 3. Create a new client or view existing ones.
 4. Copy the `Client ID` and paste it into the `APIClientID` field in the environment configuration.

-For more details on setting up API clients in Django, you can refer to the [Django OAuth Toolkit documentation](https://django-oauth-toolkit.readthedocs.io/en/latest/).
+For more details on setting up API clients in Django, refer to the [Django OAuth Toolkit documentation](https://django-oauth-toolkit.readthedocs.io/en/latest/).

 ---